-You Can Now Do Sightseeing Day Trips To Antarctica From Hobart
+You Can Now Do Sightseeing Day Trips To Antarctica From Australia

 - Parents Only

 Is Antarctica on your bucket list?
 If so this news will be ice-cool!
-For those of us who are not scientists, adventurers or insanely rich, you can now book a (relatively cheap) Qantas round-trip flight over the stunning Antarctic region - and all you need to do is make your way to Hobart.
-This is a world first for Aussies.
+For those of us who are not scientists, adventurers or insanely rich, you can now book a (relatively cheap) Qantas round-trip flight over the stunning Antarctic region - and you don't even need a passport.
 In the past, to do a trip over Antarctica you had to go all the way to Buenos Aires to hop on a flight.
+This is a world-first for Aussies!

-These day trips allow guests access to the droppingly beautiful Antarctic region.
-See endless mountain ranges, mesmerizing ice formations and some of the most unique scenery in the world.
+These day trips offer access to the jaw-droppingly beautiful Antarctic region where you'll witness endless mountain ranges, mesmerizing ice formations and some of the most unique scenery on the planet.

 So, How Much?

 Economy class tickets (bags a window seat) start from $1,199 and include meals, drinks, and talks from Antarctic experts about the polar environment and its history with video screenings depicting life on the ground.
-You'll leave at 6.15am and spend 3-4 hours gazing over glaciers and then return to Hobart (around 9pm) on the same day.
-Since you're not stepping onto the icy continent, you don't even need a passport!
+You'll leave at 6.15am and spend 3-4 hours gazing over glaciers and then return on the same day.

 But My Seat Sucks